2factorauth/2fa.directory/content/bots.md

 aliases: /bot
 ---
 To validate user contributions, we use scripts or "bots."
-These scripts only make requests to your website when someone tries to edit data about your site on the 2FA Directory.
+These scripts only make requests to your website when someone tries to edit data about your site on 2FA Directory.
 As a result, you will only receive a couple of requests each year.
 We would be very thankful if you didn't block these HTTP requests.

 ## User agents: